East of the 100th Meridian

 ** RECORDINGS AND IMAGES MAY NOT BE REPRODUCED ELSEWHERE.
 SEE THE COPYRIGHT SECTION **

 For now, the sounds are provided in MP3 format.
 If you have problems, try a different web browser first.
-Apple seems to have broken MP3 functionality in OS X 10.6 and consequently the files may not play consistently in new versions of Safari.
-The files do play in Windows Media Player.

 A NOTE ON CLASSIFICATION